 There are no built-in limitations when client operating systems are used as event collectors.
-However, we recommend Windows Server 2008 R2 or higher as the event collector, as this will scale much better in high volume scenarios.
+However, we recommend Windows Server 2008 R2 or higher as the event collector, as this scales much better in high volume scenarios.

 Tip: When using Windows Vista or Windows Server 2008 as the event collector, we strongly recommend upgrading to Windows Remote Management 2.0.
-This will allow Windows 7 clients to be monitored without any additional configuration.
+This allows Windows 7 clients to be monitored without any additional configuration.

-IMPORTANT!
+) IMPORTANT!

 If you choose Windows Server 2016 or Server 2019 to run the event collector, please refer to Microsoft KB article 4494462.
 On these operating systems, the Windows Event Collector service (WecSvc) and the Windows Remote Management service (WinRM) use the same URLs, but the default access control lists (ACLs) do not provide access from the WecSvc service; to resolve this issue, you must update the appropriate URL ACLs.
-For directions, please see Events are not forwarded if the collector is running Windows Server at https://support.microsoft.com/en-us/help/4494462/events-not-forwarded-if-the-collector-runs-windows-server-2019-or-2016.
+For directions, please see Events are not forwarded if the collector is running Windows Server at https://docs.microsoft.com/en-US/troubleshoot/windows-server/admin-development/events-not-forwarded-by-windows-server-collector.